Michaelbrent Collings

 Michaelbrent Collings is an American horror novelist.
 He wrote the screenplays for two horror films: Barricade (2012) and Darkroom (2013).
-He has self-published many novels, with two of his novels being finalists for the Bram Stoker Award in 2016, and two being finalists for the Whitney Awards in 2014 and 2017.
+He has self-published many novels, with three of his novels being finalists for the Bram Stoker Award in 2016 and 2025, three being finalists for the Whitney Awards in 2014 (Mystery/Suspense), 2017 (Young Adult Speculative), and 2024 (Middle Grade), and two being finalists for the Dragon Award, both for Best Horror, in 2020 and 2021.

 Writing

 Collings grew up writing from an early age.
 His father, Michael R. Collings, taught creative writing professionally and taught Michaelbrent how to write creatively.
 He attended Pepperdine University, where his father taught.
 After being rejected by traditional publishers, Collings self-published Run on Amazon in 2010, where it became a bestselling e-book in multiple genres, despite Collings not marketing the book.
 His subsequent novels were not as successful, but Collings persisted and was able to support his family after publishing over twenty books.
 He started writing western romance novels under the pen name Angelica Hart in 2017.
 Collings used a pen name because friends and colleagues advised him that romance from a well-known horror writer who is a man would not be well-received.
 Collings later openly revealed that he was the author behind Angelica Hart.

 Collings submitted multiple screenplays to the Nicholl Fellowships in Screenwriting, where four of his screenplays made it to the quarterfinals and semifinals.
 He had the most screenplays advance to the quarter and semifinals of any writer in the history of the competition.
 His success in the competition led to his screenplay for Barricade being produced into Barricade (2012).
 Working with the producers, he changed the original ending to be less dark.
 He also wrote the screenplay for Darkroom (2013).

 He gave a workshop on writing horror and comedy at the 2018 St. George Literary Arts Festival.

 He spoke at the Winter 2019 Rexberg TEDx conference.
 He was a special guest at Idaho's Fandemonium in Nampa, Idaho in 2012.

 In an interview with Joanna Penn, Collings discussed how he suffers from major depressive disorder.
 He noted that not all writers are able to write something every day, but encouraged writers with depression to engage with stories during their depressive episodes to help them think about their writing, which is a process.